Haldane Society of Socialist Lawyers: Membership

-Members who have gone on to serve prominent roles in the Labour Party include Prime Minister Clement Attlee, Chancellor Stafford Cripps, John Platts-Mills, who was expelled from the Party in 1948 for Soviet sympathies, and Sir Keir Starmer, current Prime Minister and leader of the Labour Party.
+Members who have gone on to serve prominent roles in the Labour Party include Prime Minister Clement Attlee, Chancellor Stafford Cripps, John Platts-Mills, who was expelled from the Party in 1948 for Soviet sympathies, and Sir Keir Starmer, former Prime Minister and leader of the Labour Party.

 Sir Keir Starmer joined the society in the late 1980s.
 He remained a member until 2008, departing upon his appointment as Director of Public Prosecutions.
-During this period, Starmer served as secretary and championed a failed proposal to remove 'socialist' from the group's name, substituting 'progressive' or 'democratic'.
+During this period, Starmer served as secretary and championed a failed proposal to remove "socialist" from the group's name, substituting "progressive" or "democratic".
 During the group's 2021 AGM, Starmer was censured for his policies since assuming leadership of the party the previous year.
-The members objected to Starmer whipping MPs and peers to abstain on the 'Spy Cops Bill', as well as to his positions on migrants' rights, 'silencing' pro-Palestinian voices in the party, and his failure to 'condemn' Islamophobia, anti-black racism, and anti-transgender views in the party.
+The members objected to Starmer whipping MPs and peers to abstain on the "Spy Cops Bill", as well as to his positions on migrants' rights, "silencing" pro-Palestinian voices in the party, and his failure to "condemn" Islamophobia, anti-black racism, and anti-transgender views in the party.

 Since the 2023 AGM, the society's president is Michael Mansfield and it is chaired by Declan Owens and Hannah Webb.
-Past vice-presidents and officers have included Geoffrey Bindman, Liz Davies, Anthony Gifford, 6th Baron Gifford, Helena Kennedy, Baroness Kennedy of The Shaws, John Hendy, Baron Hendy, David Turner-Samuels, Imran Khan, Louise Christian and Gareth Peirce.
+Past vice-presidents and officers have included Jack Gaster, Geoffrey Bindman, Liz Davies, Anthony Gifford, 6th Baron Gifford, Helena Kennedy, Baroness Kennedy of The Shaws, John Hendy, Baron Hendy, David Turner-Samuels, Imran Khan, Louise Christian and Gareth Peirce.

 Affiliations

-On the international level it is a member of the International Association of Democratic Lawyers and European Democratic Lawyers.
+On the international level, the organisation is a member of the International Association of Democratic Lawyers and European Democratic Lawyers.

 Archives

-Some of its records are held by The National Archives (United Kingdom).
+Some of the Society's records are held by The National Archives (United Kingdom).